sparshjain265/scripts/nvim/cheatsheet.md

 * :PlugInstall to install plugins
 * :PlugUpdate to update plugins
 * :PlugUpgrade to upgrade VimPlug itself
+* :PackerClean to remove any disabled/unused plugins
+* :PackerInstall to clean, then install missing plugins
+* :PackerUpdate to clean, then update and install plugins
+* :PackerSync to sync any changes in the plugins
 * :CocInstall coc-pyright for python autocomplete